Lodestone-Aus/NLT_TiddlyWiki/README.md

 # NLT_TiddlyWiki
-NLT bible in a TiddlyWiki
+NLT bible in a TiddlyWiki for my personal use